Regardless of circumstance, there’s a chance you might need to borrow money in the future. And it could come from taking out a personal loan.

 Aside from the principal amount you borrow, you’ll also be responsible for interest and fees, if the lender you choose charges any.
 Even if you have every intention of repaying your personal loan, it still means you’re increasing your debt burden.
 Even if you use your personal loan to take control of your existing debt—like paying off high-interest credit cards—you’ll need to adjust your spending to include that monthly loan payment.

 Taking out a personal loan to build your credit isn’t a bad thing—as long as you can afford it.
 If you can’t afford it, you risk missing payments, which could lower your score.
-If you’re making your monthly payments, make sure lenders are reporting your payment history to the three major credit bureaus.
+If you’re making your monthly payments, make sure your lender is reporting your payment history to at least one of the three major credit bureaus.

-Lenders aren’t required to report your payment history, and if yours doesn’t do so, you won’t have anything to show for your hard work when you start paying it off.
+Lenders aren’t required to report your payment history.
+If yours doesn’t do so, you won’t have anything to show for your hard work when you start paying it off.

 Repaying Personal Loan Debt

 You’ll need to make sure you have enough money to repay your loan.
 If you qualified for a personal loan with low credit, you might face a higher interest rate when paying it back.
 Without room in your budget to account for a personal loan, you could fall behind on payments.
 Your payment history is the biggest factor in your credit score—it makes up 35% of your score.
 Missed personal loan payments can cause your credit score to plummet.